techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 15. finalref.xxx = 12345;
 16. }
 17. }

-    a.
-On line 1, remove the final modifier.
+A. On line 1, remove the final modifier.

-    b.
-On line 10, remove the final modifier.
+B. On line 10, remove the final modifier.

-    c.
-Remove line 15.
+C. Remove line 15.

-    d.
-On lines 1 and 10, remove the final modifier. e.
+D. On lines 1 and 10, remove the final modifier. e.
 The code will compile as is.
-No modification is needed. f.
+No modification is neede
+D. f.

-Answer: A
+ANSWER: A
 MARK:
 2
+CHAPTER:

 MIX
 CHOICES: